Viranchee/PrivatePropertiesInProtocols/README.md

 ## How to use this project:
 - clone the repo
-- In terminal, at root of this directory, run `pod installl`
+- In terminal, at root of this directory, run `pod install` in terminal
-- run `xed .` to open the workspace
+- run `xed .`  in terminal to open the workspace
 - compile the program and witness the magic!

 In Swift, the types which can confirm to a `Protocol` are: